 - Oral Hygiene.
 Properly caring for your implants will help them last a lifetime.
 Dental implants are used to mimic natural teeth and should be treated as such.
 In order to keep them healthy, make sure to brush and floss, twice a day, as you do with the rest of your teeth.

-Meet Your Dental Implant Specialist
+Meet Your Dental Implant Expert

 Dr. Colin Pedersen